threej-in/virtualfeed.xyz/README.md

-# VirtualFeed - AI Generated Video Platform
+# VirtualFeed - TikTok for AI Generated Videos

 A modern web application that aggregates and displays AI-generated videos from various subreddits.
 Built with React, TypeScript, and Node.js.